 The above snapshot is a Statutory Merger example.
-TDC has offered $2.5 bn to buy TV Station Viasat and other entertainment assets from Sweden’s Modern Times Grop under a statutory merger, which would create a group having combined revenue of $5.2bn.
+TDC has offered $2.5 bn to buy TV Station Viasat and other entertainment assets from Sweden’s Modern Times Grop, which would create a group having a combined revenue of $5.2bn.

-- First of all, if an organization feels that going for such merger will benefit them financially, the organization will try to seek a partner that would be ready for such merger.
+- First of all, if an organization feels that going for such a merger will benefit them financially, the organization will try to seek a partner that would be ready for such a merger.

-- Thirdly, the most important reasons for which a company goes for such merger is to beat a close competitor in market share or core strengths.
+- Thirdly, the most important reason a company goes for such a merger is to beat a close competitor in market share or core strengths.

-- The company may feel that merging with another bigger company would benefit their shareholders than running the company on their own.
-Since the purpose of a business is to maximize the value of the shareholders, this can be a decent move.
+- The company may feel that merging with another bigger company would benefit its shareholders than running the company independently.
+Since the purpose of a business is to maximize the value of the shareholders, this can be a decent movie.

 - Secondly, the company may feel that by merging with another company, there would be little/almost no conflict of interest in operations (though, in most cases, it’s isn’t true).

-Until and unless both parties agree to such merger, it can’t happen.
+Until and unless both parties agree to such a merger, it can’t happen.